wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 If you received errors here, check that Postgres is running locally.

-At this point you can start the app locally with `mix phoenix.server`, visit the <http://localhost:4000/users> page, and check that adding, editing and deleting users works.
+At this point you can start the app with `mix phoenix.server`, visit the <http://localhost:4000/users> page, and check that adding, editing and deleting users works in the development environment.

 ### Step 4: Modify prod configuration